 Our success will depend, in part, on our ability to expand our product offerings and grow our business in response to changing technologies, customer demands and competitive pressures.
 In some circumstances, we may pursue growth through the acquisition of complementary businesses, solutions or technologies or through divestitures or joint ventures rather than through internal development.
 The identification of suitable acquisition or joint venture candidates can be difficult, time-consuming and costly, and we may not be able to successfully complete identified acquisitions or joint ventures.
 Moreover, if such acquisitions or joint ventures require us to seek additional debt or equity financing, we may not be able to obtain such financing on terms favorable to us or at all.
 Even if we successfully complete an acquisition or a joint venture, we may not be able to assimilate and integrate effectively or efficiently the acquired business, technologies, solutions, assets, personnel or operations, particularly if key personnel of the acquired company decide not to work for us.
 Acquisitions and joint ventures may also involve the entry into geographic or business markets in which we have little or no prior experience.
 Consequently, we may not achieve anticipated benefits of the acquisitions or joint ventures which could harm our operating results.
-In addition, to complete an acquisition, we may issue equity securities, which would dilute our stockholders' ownership and could adversely affect our results of operations.
+In addition, to complete an acquisition, we may issue equity securities, which would dilute our stockholders' ownership and could adversely affect the price of our common stock, as well as incur debt, assume contingent liabilities or have amortization expenses and write-downs of acquired assets, which could adversely affect our results of operations.
 Acquisitions and joint ventures may also reduce our cash available for operations and other uses, which could harm our business.
 Also, any failure on our part to effectively evaluate and execute new business initiatives could adversely affect our business.
 We may not adequately assess the risk of new business initiatives and subsequent events may arise that alter the risks that were initially considered.